SamimSn/bank-simulator-in-terminal-Java/README.md

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.
+To start the application, type `java App.java` in the root directory of the program.

 ## Folder Structure